 In India, there is a popular proverb, “Where the water changes with every two miles, the tongue changes with every four.”
 In spite of this, there is a significant Hindi speaking population all across central and northern parts of India, and it is officially reported to be the mother tongue of an estimated 41 percent of the population.
-It is no news that Hindi music, literature and films have held a dear place in the hearts and minds of most Indians.
+It can’t come as a surprise that Hindi music, literature and films have held a dear place in the hearts and minds of most Indians.

 How many and where

-According to the textbook, Hindi (हिन्दी) or Modern Standard Hindi is a standardised and Sanskritised register of the Hindustani language.
-Hindi written in the Devanagari script is one of the official languages of India alongside English, and is one of the 22 scheduled languages recognised here.
+Hindi (हिन्दी) or Modern Standard Hindi is a standardised and Sanskritised register of the Hindustani language.
+Hindi is written using the Devanagari script and is one of the official languages of India and one of the 22 scheduled languages recognised here.
 Currently, there are an estimated 521 million Hindi language speakers and about 500 million Indian language speakers in India*.

 As of 1 July 2018, Hindi was recorded to be the most widely spoken Indian language in the US with 8.74 lakh speakers.
 A lot of people have always associated this language as a ‘binding factor’ for naturally bilingual or trilingual Indians, in a country as diverse as India.
 While there is a significant amount of debate as to whether it can unify Indians who don’t speak the same tongues, it is certainly one of the popular “make do” languages when travelling across the country.